cds-snc/gcds-components/README.md

 ## Compiling all packages

 In the root directory, run `npm run build`.
-All three packages will be compiled.
+All five packages will be compiled.
 <br/>
 <br/>